Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\begin{remark} In this particular case, the local Gaussian spectra in \cref{fig:Bivariate_global_cosine} shares many similarities with the corresponding global spectra.
-In particular, the peak of the \Co- and \Quad-plots lies both for the local and global spectra at the frequency~\mbox{$\omega=\alpha$} (shown in the plots as a vertical line), and the corresponding \Phase-plots at this frequency lies quite close to the phase-adjustment \mbox{$\mbox{$\theta = \pi/3$}$} (shown as a horizontal line, positioned with an appropriate sign adjustment).
+In this particular case, the local Gaussian spectra (in blue)\footnote{If you have a black and white copy of this paper, then read \enquote{blue} as \enquote{light} and \enquote{red} as \enquote{dark}} in \cref{fig:Bivariate_global_cosine} shares many similarities with the corresponding global spectra (in red).\footnote{ The dotted lines represents the means of the estimated values, whereas the 90\% pointwise confidence intervals are based on the 5\% and 95\% quantiles of these samples.} In particular, the peak of the \Co- and \Quad-plots lies both for the local and global spectra at the frequency~\mbox{$\omega=\alpha$} (shown in the plots as a vertical line), and the corresponding \Phase-plots at this frequency lies quite close to the phase-adjustment \mbox{$\mbox{$\theta = \pi/3$}$} (shown as a horizontal line, positioned with an appropriate sign adjustment).
 This phenomenon is present both for the point at \texttt{10\%::10\%} and the point at \texttt{50\%::50\%}, but it should be noted that this nice match does not hold for all values of~$\sigma$.
 In fact, experiments with different values for~$\sigma$ (plots not included in this paper) indicates that the difference between the local and global spectra becomes larger (in particular for the point \texttt{10\%::10\%}) when~$\sigma$ becomes smaller.
-See \lgsdRef{fig:trigonometric_one_cosine_tiny_noise} for an example of the results that can occur. \end{remark}
+See \lgsdRef{sec:lgch:beware_of_global_structures} for some further comments related to this issue.

+Note that the wide pointwise confidence band observed for $\omega$ near~0 in the \texttt{10\%::10\%}-\Phase-plot in \cref{fig:Bivariate_global_cosine}, is related to the branch-cut that occurs at $-\pi$ in the definition of the phase-spectrum, cf.\ \cref{def:local_co_quad_amplitude_phase}.
+The simple algorithm used for the creation of the pointwise confidence intervals has not been tweaked to properly cover the case where the majority of the estimates lies in the second and third quadrants of the complex plane, which implies that the \Co- and \Quad-plots should be consulted instead when the \Phase-plot misbehaves in this manner.